halp1/triangle/README.md

 ### Import

 > Warning:
 > Bun currently does not open the websocket correctly and Clients can not connect.
-This will not be fixed, the issue will only be resovled if a new bun version fixes this bug.
+This will not be fixed, and the issue will only be resolved if a new bun version fixes this bug.
 For now, we recommend using `esbuild` or `tsx` to compile/run your code if you use typescript.

+> Warning:
+> Use Node LTS (even versions) when using Triangle.js.
+Triangle.js was last known to work with Node 22.x

 Node: